 “At RS, we work with a company to decide on the right tool brand that suits their individual needs and then we look to tailor the toolbox so that it is bespoke for the engineers’ needs,” explains Tiwana.
 “The idea is to have nothing in the set that doesn't get used.
 In addition, tools are provided in colour-coded foam cut out housing so that it’s obvious when something is missing at a glance.”

-Edwards explains that this type of storage solution also means that managers can easily check that tools are not being taken home by engineers – a practice that’s not unknown in the industry and which creates a high risk of contamination.
+Fisk Edwards explains that this type of storage solution also means that it is quicker and more efficient for managers to audit the tools to ensure that they have not been misplaced, left on the production line or taken home by engineers – a practice that’s not unknown in the industry and which creates a high risk of contamination.
 Other steps companies should consider is introducing a clear method statement for engineers so that if a tool breaks, the engineer will write a report clearly saying what has happened and where it happened so that a risk assessment can be carried out.